First-in-Family

 Request a Mentor

-Students who identify as First-in-Family can request a mentor by completing a short intake survey and a short meeting with the program coordinator.
+Students who identify as the first in their family to attend post secondary can request a mentor by completing a brief intake survey and a short meeting with the program coordinator.

 Questions?

-Do you have questions about our First-in-Family programming?
+Do you have questions about our First-Generation programming?
 Contact us for more support.

 Tram Nguyen